 The acquisition affords Summit County a unique opportunity to protect a large portion of the Snake River Basin backcountry, while also preserving a piece of Summit County history.
 The Saints John properties are highly valued for their intact historic resources, popularity for public recreation, scenic viewsheds, high-quality wetlands, and important wildlife habitat.

-The County acquired the parcels from the Tolen family for $425,000, using the Summit County Open Space fund.
+Open Space and Trails acquired the parcels from the Tolen family for $425,000, using the Summit County Open Space Fund.
 Breckenridge Ski Resort was a partner in the acquisition, contributing $25,000 toward the purchase to protect lynx habitat.

-Summit County purchased the Doig Homestead Open Space parcel in 2016, preserving 273 acres of irrigated hay meadows, rolling sage brush, aspen groves and conifer forest north of Silverthorne.
+Open Space and Trails purchased the Doig Homestead Open Space parcel, preserving 273 acres of irrigated hay meadows, rolling sage brush, aspen groves and conifer forest north of Silverthorne.
 The Doig Homestead’s undeveloped, sweeping scenery is visible from more than four miles of Highway 9 and Green Mountain Reservoir.
-The property furthers Open Space Program goals to protect the rural character and critical wildlife habitat in northern Summit County.
+The property furthers Open Space Program goals to protect the rural character and critical wildlife habitat in the lower Blue River basin of norther Summit County.

 The Laurium property, located at the end of County Road 528, provides access to and alternate parking for Mt.
 Baldy.
 Mt.
 Baldy is an iconic part of the visual backdrop to Breckenridge and is popular for summer and winter recreation.
-"The Laurium Mine embodies much of what we seek in open space acquisitions: trail access, streams and wetlands, valuable wildlife habitat, historical structures and scenic backdrops," says Open Space and Trails Planner Scott Reid, of the Town of Breckenridge.
+"The Laurium Mine embodies much of what we seek in open space acquisitions: trail access, streams and wetlands, valuable wildlife habitat, historical structures and scenic backdrops," says Director of Recreation, Scott Reid, of the Town of Breckenridge.
 The Laurium Mine, one of the oldest mines in the Breckenridge mining district, began operation in the 1870's and produced gold and silver intermittently into the 1930s.
 Remains of mining structures, including a stamp mill and cabins, provide glimpses into the property's historical past.

 Parkville is located at the confluence of the South Fork and Middle Fork of the Swan River, east of Breckenridge.
 The 44-acre property was acquired to preserve the natural habitat along the Swan River, preserve the historic Parkville cultural site, and to protect several significant recreation routes.
 The area is very popular with backcountry recreationists and has a predominantly undeveloped, open space character.

 The history of Parkville or Park City (as it is sometimes called in historic articles and documents) in Georgia Gulch is vague because its life span as a settlement lasted less than six years.
 Gold was discovered in 1859, and with all the flourish and hoopla of a boomtown, Parkville came into being.
 As stated in the Summit County Journal in 1909: “The original county seat was located at Park City, near the mouth of Georgia Gulch, where in the days of rich gold diggings a city of 5,000 people arose – in a day, as it were.”
-A post office was established in Parkville on December 13, 1861, and discontinued on October 22, 1866.
+A post office was established in Parkville on December 13, 1861 and discontinued on October 22, 1866.

 Much of the buildings are gone, but visitors today can still find evidence of the town and also of the Masonic Cemetery.
 Headstones are scattered among the undeveloped landscape, providing a historic element to this beautiful part of Summit County.
 Hiking and exploring are main activities, along with motorized recreation on established routes through Parkville.
 In the winter, you might see people dog-sledding and cross-country skiing.

 The property is traversed by two main trails that meet near the trailhead parking area, on a pullout from Willowbrook Road.
 The trail that heads northwest provides one of the most direct routes to the Eagles Nest Wilderness.
 A second trail, known as the Teepee Trail, heads roughly southwest across the largest portion of the property and crosses the south fork of Willow Creek.
-In 2005, volunteers constructed a number of log bridges ensuring safe crossing of the creeks.
+Staff and volunteers constructed a number of log bridges ensuring safe crossing of the creeks.
 Both trails provide access to the Gore Range Trail and Mesa Cortina Trail within the Eagles Nest Wilderness and are enjoyed by hikers in the summer and snowshoers and cross-county skiers in the winter.

 Summit County residents traveling along Route 6 may appreciate the undeveloped nature of the land on the eastern side of the highway extending from outside of Dillon to Keystone.
 Summit County Open Space and Trails has helped to protect this viewshed through the acquisition and management of the 97-acre Tenderfoot Meadows Open Space.

-The County primarily acquired Tenderfoot Meadows to protect an undeveloped buffer and view corridor between Keystone and the Town of Dillon.
+Open Space and Trails primarily acquired Tenderfoot Meadows to protect an undeveloped buffer and view corridor between Keystone and the Town of Dillon.
 The Tenderfoot Meadows Open Space mainly consists of open sage meadows to the north and south of Highway 6 near the Snake River Inlet.
 These meadows provide valuable wildlife habitat, and due to their south-facing aspect, are especially important as winter range for elk.